Philnexes/interview-app/README.md

 # Initializing this app
-You'll need to define .env file with an API key from TMDB API, the name of the property is REACT_APP_API_KEY
+You'll need to define .env file with an API key from TMDB API, the name of the property is REACT_APP_API_KEY Don't forget to `touch env`

-Also delete package-lock.json file and run `npm install`a
+Also delete package-lock.json file and run `npm install`

 After npm start, the app should work as intended (on desktop browser, needs optimization for mobile browsers)